Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Applications of OT in Machine Learning

 \textbf{\textit{Unsupervised DA (UDA) using OT.}} Several works applied OT in UDA in which labels are available only for the source while samples are available from both the source and target domain.
-Courty \etal \cite{Courty2017OptimalAdaptation} established a framework, that was extended by others later, for using optimal transport as a principled method for UDA.
+Courty \etal \cite{Courty2017OptimalAdaptation} established a framework that was extended by others later for using optimal transport as a principled method for UDA.
 The key idea is to unify the training and test samples in one domain in which the classifier can be learned.
-First, OT is used to align the empirical measures of source and target domains.
+First, OT \rtypo{aligns} the empirical measures of source and target domains.
 A process that can be done without using any labels.
-Then, using the estimated transport plan, the training samples are transported to the target distribution.
+Then, \rtypo{the training samples are transported to the target distribution using the estimated transport plan}.
 Finally, a classifier can be learned only on the target domain.
 A graph-inspired regularization is used to preserve the after-transportation proximity of the source samples sharing the same label.

 Instead of sample alignment, follow-up works seek to align the model's internal features corresponding to$\mathcal{D}_s$ and $\mathcal{D}_t$.
-Sliced Wasserstein Discrepancy (SWD) \cite{LeeSlicedAdaptation} builds on Maximum Classifier Discrepancy (MCD) \cite{SaitoMaximumAdaptation} that maximizes the discrepancy between task-specific classifiers as a part of an adversarial alignment strategy.
+Sliced Wasserstein Discrepancy (SWD) \cite{LeeSlicedAdaptation} builds on Maximum Classifier Discrepancy (MCD) \cite{SaitoMaximumAdaptation} that maximizes the discrepancy between task-specific classifiers as a part of an adversarial \rtypo{adaptation} strategy.
 As the discrepancy is a key component of MCD, SWD proposes upgrading it with the Sliced Wasserstein distance.
-Interestingly, by merely replacing the $L_1$ discrepancy in MCD with SWD , the system consistently delivers better performance in image classifications, segmentation, and object detection tasks.
+Interestingly, by merely replacing the $L_1$ discrepancy in MCD with SWD, the system consistently delivers better performance in image classifications, segmentation, and object detection tasks.

 Enhanced Transport Distance (ETD) \cite{TanOTCE:Representations} uses a neural solver (\fixedref{ }) for OT-based features alignment and notes the mini-batch instability issue.
 Specifically, optimizing OT on mini-batch can lead to inconsistent transport plans across iterations.
 To mitigate the bias caused by mini-batch, the system weighs (calibrates) the ground cost using a network-integrated attention.